YanaGilBCN/cohort_analysis/README.md

 ## Data Source

-The analysis is based on the "sales.csv" dataset, which contains information about user purchases, including product details and currency used.
+The analysis is based on the "retention_rate.csv" dataset, which contains information about user purchases, including product details and currency used.
 Specifically, it contains the following variables:

 - cohort_start_date
 - order_date